 Supporting access to self-hosting applications via CNAME/NS record and granular permission configuration at the URL level.

-Three types of remote protocol enable app access: RDP, VNC, SSH.
+Three types of remote protocols are enabled for application access: RDP, VNC, SSH.

 All operational logs, application login logs, access logs, and other platform information is recorded to comply with audit requirements.

-With zero-trust architecture, telecommuters trying to access their organizations’ apps are required to go through trusted-app access authentication to obtain a list of apps based on employee roles and permissions.
-This eliminates the need to continually enter account passwords and ensures a consistent system access experience.
+Telecommuters who try to access their organizations’ applications are required to go through trusted-application access authentication to obtain a list of applications based on employee roles and permissions.

-Baishan’s global edge cloud network ensures that all users always have access to the nearest application servers, providing telecommuters with the same fast and secure access experience as in-office workers.
+Baishan’s global edge cloud network ensures that all users always have access to the nearest applications and enjoy a secure and speedy telecommuting experience.

-IDC portal protection is transferred from the server to the cloud.
-The security gateway provided in the cloud is used as a full-network access point.
-Further, it establishes a one-way outbound link via the Connector component deployed in the intranet environment.
-By hiding the front-end assets, all inbound links are blocked from external access to the portal, ensuring the security of the Private service.
+Establishing a one-way outbound link via the Connector component deployed in the existing IDC intranet environment.
+By hiding the front-end assets, all inbound links are blocked from external access to the portal, ensuring the security of the Private IDC.